dhermes/bezier/docs/curve-curve-intersection.rst

    :align: center

-In addition to points of tangency, **coincident curve segments** are (for now) not supported.
+In addition to points of tangency, **coincident curve segments** are partially supported (but are in general hard to detect).
 For the curves

 .. image:: images/curves1_and_24.png
    :align: center

-the library fails as well
+the library determines the "intersection" points as the beginning and end of the segment that is common to both curves:

 .. doctest:: intersect-1-24
    :options: +NORMALIZE_WHITESPACE